Sir Fitzroy Maclean, 1st Baronet

 Sir Fitzroy Hew Royle Maclean, 1st Baronet (11 March 1911 – 15 June 1996), was a British Army officer, writer and politician.
-A Unionist Member of Parliament (MP) from 1941 to 1974 Maclean was one of only two soldiers who during the Second World War enlisted in the British Army as a private and rose to the rank of brigadier, the other being future fellow Conservative MP Enoch Powell.
+Before World War II, he served as a diplomat, after which point he enlisted, and distinguished himself on several fronts.
+He was a Unionist Member of Parliament (MP) from 1941 to 1974.

 Maclean wrote several books, including his memoirs Eastern Approaches, in which he recounted three extraordinary series of adventures: travelling, often incognito, in Soviet Central Asia; fighting in the Western Desert campaign, where he specialised in commando raids behind enemy lines; and living rough with Josip Broz Tito and his Yugoslav Partisans while commanding the Maclean Mission there.
 It has been widely speculated that Ian Fleming used Maclean as one of his inspirations for James Bond.

 Early life

-Maclean was born in Cairo, Egypt to Major Charles Wilberforce Maclean (1875–1953), a member of the Scottish minor nobility serving in Egypt with the Queen's Own Cameron Highlanders, and Frances Elaine Gladys Royle (1882–1954), the only daughter of George Royle, a Royal Navy officer and Fannie Jane Longueville Snow, who wed on 12 July 1905 at St George's Church, Hanover Square, London.
+Maclean was born in Cairo, Egypt, to Major Charles Wilberforce Maclean (1875–1953), a member of the Scottish minor nobility serving in Egypt with the Queen's Own Cameron Highlanders, and Frances Elaine Gladys Royle (1882–1954), the only daughter of George Royle, a Royal Navy officer, and Fannie Jane Longueville Snow, who wed on 12 July 1905 at St George's Church, Hanover Square, London.